 - 10 Key Considerations for Due Diligence in Purchasing a Franchise

 For more information about the risks involved in buying a franchise or our fixed-fee services for prospective franchisees, please contact us for a complimentary initial consultation.
 With offices in Washington D.C., we represent individuals and groups nationwide.
-To discuss your franchise opportunity with attorney Jeffrey M. Goldstein, please call (202) 293-3947 or inquire online now.
+To discuss a franchise business review with franchise attorney Jeffrey M. Goldstein, please call (202) 293-3947 or inquire online now.